ShadyNagy/ngx-keypad/README.md

 ## ✨ Features

 - Insert numbers only.
-- Numbers with mask so it is can use as password (POS).
+- Numbers with mask so it is can use as password.
 - Period can use.

 ## ☀️ License